jacyhung/unifi-stock-scraper/README.md

 # Unifi Stock Scraper
-This is a simple script that scrapes the stock of a Unifi store and sends a Discord notification via a webohok URL to the user if the stock is available.
+This is a simple script that scrapes the stock of a Unifi store and sends a Discord notification via a webook URL to the user if the stock is available.

 ## Requirements
 - Python 3.6+